Plastic Injection Molding Vs. Die Casting

 Injection molding is a very popular manufacturing process, largely because it can use a reasonably wide variety of materials and thus be used to create a similarly wide variety of products.
 Although these materials include metal and glass, the most common one is plastic.

 Once the manufacturer has finished design ready to go, the raw plastic is melted in a large barrel.
 After the plastic has been fully liquefied, it is injected into a strong metal mold until it completely fills the mold, thus taking its shape.
 After this, the plastic is given sufficient time to cool, then ejected from the molding machine.
-This process can create anything made out of sold plastic- toys, plastic silverware, appliances, combs and so on.
+This process can create anything made out of solid plastic- toys, plastic silverware, appliances, combs and so on.

 Injection molding has some of the most obvious advantages of any manufacturing method.
 It has maximum cost-effectiveness due to the almost complete lack of waste produced.
 In addition, done correctly, the molding process creates consistently solid, high-quality products.